“This was not a new work, but an old hand returning by familiar paths.”

 Kill Chain

-Both execution paths originate from .vscode/tasks.json and fire simultaneously on folder open when VS Code automatic task execution is enabled.
+Both execution paths originate from .vscode/tasks.json and are configured to fire on folder open in a trusted workspace where VS Code automatic task execution has been allowed.

 Path 1 - env task, pipe-to-shell via Vercel